30 Top-Notch UX Design Portfolios from Around the Web

 Strengths: Simplicity.
 Minimalistic design.
 No text-based content.
 Minimal and intuitive navigation.
 Completely visual case studies.Visit Website

-3. Atul Charde UX Designer Portfolio
+3. Humbleteam UX Design Portfolio

 4. Fulcrum UC Portfolio

-With a catching tagline like “Mention us when you become a unicorn”, this is an agency that claims to make explosives and dismissing mediocracy.
+With a catching tagline like “Mention us when you become a unicorn”, this is an agency that claims to make explosives and dismiss mediocracy.
 In this case, the portfolio website gives a lot of attention to the copy, choosing the right words and giving good service descriptions with concrete facts.
 The latter for UX/UI design include deliverables and timeline.

 The homepage offers a gallery of project thumbnails to choose from and a featured case study for the viewer to explore.
 Case studies open a new page dedicated to each study with a summary, problems, project goals, work process in steps, features, and tech stack.